-When create_fastlinks is non-zero, it causes the system to create HFS symbolic links in a manner that reduces the number of disk-block accesses by one for each symbolic link in a pathname lookup.
-This variable has no impact on VxFS filesystems.
+When create_fastlinks is enabled, it causes the system to create HFS symbolic links in a manner that reduces the number of disk accesses by one for each symbolic link in a pathname lookup.

 dbc_min_pct

 The value of dbc_min_pct specifies the minimum percentage of physical memory that is reserved for use by the dynamic buffer cache.